 - Performs related duties as required.

-MINIMUM QUALIFICATIONS: Graduation from an ABA accredited law school with a Juris Doctorate degree and admission to the Illinois Bar (or another state bar), supplemented by three years of legal experience, or an equivalent combination of training and experience, provided the law license requirement is met.
+MINIMUM QUALIFICATIONS: Graduation from an ABA accredited law school with a Juris Doctorate degree plus three years of legal work experience.

 DESIRED EXPERIENCE, SKILLS AND ABILITIES: